 Children and Youth with Special Health Care Needs Program

-The funding was used for start-up costs to institute the Council on Birth Defect Prevention and Surveillance and, with their direction and active participation, to develop the Wisconsin Birth Defects Registry (WBDR) as asecure web-based birth defects reporting system.
+The funding was used for startup costs to establish the Wisconsin Council on Birth Defect Prevention and Surveillance and, with the Council's direction and active participation, to develop the Wisconsin Birth Defects Registry (WBDR) as a secure, web-based birth defects reporting system.
 The funding was also used to support pilot projects at four reporting entities across the state.
 During the pilot project in 2003 and 2004, the four sites worked with staff from the DHS, Division of Public Health, Maternal and Child Health Program, Children and Youth with Special Health Care Needs (CYSHCN) Unit to provide input, testing, and practical advice on birth defects reporting.
-One key outcome of the pilot project was the development of an upload process whereby sites can report birth defects directly to the WBDR website from their electronic patient records system.
+One key outcome of the pilot project was the development of an upload process in which sites can report birth defects directly to the WBDR website from their electronic patient records system.

 CDC periodically offers competitive grants to support state birth defects programs.
 The Wisconsin Birth Defect Prevention and Surveillance System will apply for future funding to improve reporting, support prevention activities in the state, and promote referral to appropriate services for affected children and their families.